Robin Wright Addresses Co-Star Kevin Spacey:

 Advertisement

 "We were coworkers, really.
-We never socialized outside of work," Wright told Savannah Guthrie for a segment for NBC news.
+We never socialised outside of work," Wright told Savannah Guthrie for a segment for NBC news.

 She added, "I didn't know the man.
 I knew the incredible craftsman that he is."
 NBC news also spoke to House of Cards stars Michael Kelly and Constance Zimmer.
 Kelly, who may receive his own spin-off of the series and has openly spoken about Spacey before, recalled sitting down with just Wright for the first table read of the season.
 "The first time we sat down, it was me and Robin and both of us looked at each other and it was like, 'Wow, we're doing this,'" he said.